Skip to content

 Repository files navigation

-compi-rnaseq-pipeline license dockerhub compihub
+compi-rnaseq-pipeline license license dockerhub compihub

 Using the Compi RNA-Seq pipeline image in Linux

-To perform an analysis users must first:
+To perform an analysis, users must first:

 1. Initialize a working directory with the files required by the pipeline.